 Now Joshua was old and advanced in years; and the LORD said to him, “You are old and advanced in years, and very much of the land still remains to be possessed.
 This is the land that still remains: all the regions of the Philistines, and all those of the Geshurites (from the Shihor, which is east of Egypt, northward to the boundary of Ekron, it is reckoned as Canaanite; there are five rulers of the Philistines, those of Gaza, Ashdod, Ashkelon, Gath, and Ekron), and those of the Avvim in the south; all the land of the Canaanites, and Mearah that belongs to the Sidonians, to Aphek, to the boundary of the Amorites, and the land of the Gebalites, and all Lebanon, toward the east, from Baal-gad below Mount Hermon to Lebo-hamath, all the inhabitants of the hill country from Lebanon to Misrephoth-maim, even all the Sidonians.
 I will myself drive them out from before the Israelites; only allot the land to Israel for an inheritance, as I have commanded you.

-If a person’s problem with the actions of Israel at God’s command is that they killed populations of people, those concerns are unlikely to be calmed by the assurance that they probably only killed half of them, so don’t worry.
+If a person’s problem with the actions of Israel at God’s command is that they killed populations of people, those concerns are unlikely to be calmed by the assurance that they probably only killed most of them, so don’t worry.

 Let me pick one more example from the table.
 Our authors cite, as an example of “Extermination,” Joshua 10:20a, “It came about when Joshua and the sons of Israel had finished slaying them with a very great slaughter until they were destroyed…” But as evidence that “nothing of the sort happened,” they go on to Joshua 10:20b, “… and the survivors who remained of them had entered the fortified cities….”
 Here I think it is a hyperbole in itself to say that verse 20b indicates that “nothing of the sort” happened.
 The fact that not every individual was run through with the sword (which is not specified in verse 20a anyway) does not mean that “nothing of the sort” of extermination took place.
 Surely nobody thinks that no genocide has occurred if there are any survivors.
 Do an internet search for genocide survivors to see what I mean.
-If a person’s problem with the actions of Israel at God’s command is that they killed populations of people, those concerns are unlikely to be calmed by the assurance that they probably only killed half of them, so don’t worry.
+If a person’s problem with the actions of Israel at God’s command is that they killed populations of people, those concerns are unlikely to be calmed by the assurance that they probably only killed most of them, so don’t worry.

 As our authors note, some critics will object to this type of argument on other grounds.
 The authors say, in effect, that in one part of Scripture it looks like Israel was commanded to wipe out all the people, but in later passages it looks like the people are still there (or at least some people connected to the original population is still there), therefore we should interpret the killing passages hyperbolically so that all of the passages harmonise with no difficulties.
-I have already suggested that some of the comparisons between passages do not necessitate the hyperbole interpretation anyway (for the original killing passages do not always require the death of every individual anyway, and the subsequent texts are compatible with a mass killing and do not show that “nothing of the sort” took place).
+I have already suggested that some of the comparisons between passages do not necessitate the hyperbole interpretation anyway (for the original killing passages do not always require the death of every individual, and the subsequent texts are compatible with a mass killing and do not show that “nothing of the sort” took place).
 But some critics raise another objection, namely that the argument here relies too much on the doctrine of inerrancy.
 Why assume, the critic may ask, that we have to smooth out every account so that there are no inconsistencies?
-Why must we be left with only two option: The final editor of Scripture affirms both passages as completely accurate and therefore needs to accept the one is hyperbole, or the editor of Scripture is incompetent or stupid, affirming both passages as completely, literally accurate when they are evidently incompatible?
+Why must we be left with only two options: The final editor of Scripture affirms both passages as completely accurate and therefore needs to accept that one is hyperbole, or the editor of Scripture is incompetent or stupid, affirming both passages as completely, literally accurate when they are evidently incompatible?

 Here our authors find the critics’ line of thinking implausible: